 Each state and territory government levies payroll tax, which varies across each state and territory subject to differing exemptions and rates.
-For example, in New South Wales, from 1 July 2019 to 30 June 2020, payroll tax is imposed at the rate of 5.45% of taxable wages, with an annual tax-exempt threshold of \$900,000 (but note the payroll tax waiver and deferral relief measures applicable to the 2019-2020 financial year, announced by the New South Wales Government to help businesses impacted by COVID-19).
+For example, in New South Wales, from 1 July 2020 to 30 June 2021, payroll tax is imposed at the rate of 4.85% of taxable wages, with an annual tax-exempt threshold of \$1,200,000.